Kawai-Senpai/Wiggles/readme.md

 ### EXPONENTIAL CURVE

 #### Theory
-The exponential function is a mathematical function denoted by \( f(x) = \exp(x) \) or \( e^x \) (where the argument \( x \) is written as an exponent).
+The exponential function is a mathematical function denoted by $f(x) = \exp(x)$ or $e^x$ (where the argument $x$ is) written as an exponent).
 Unless otherwise specified, the term generally refers to the positive-valued function of a real variable, although it can be extended to the complex numbers or generalized to other mathematical objects like matrices or Lie algebras.
 The exponential function originated from the notion of exponentiation (repeated multiplication), but modern definitions (there are several equivalent characterizations) allow it to be rigorously extended to all real arguments, including irrational numbers.

 #### Expression
+$$
-\[ y(t) = A e^{-t} \]
+y(t) = A e^{-t}
+$$

+where:
-- \( A \): Amplitude, the peak deviation of the function from zero.
+- $A$: Amplitude, the peak deviation of the function from zero.
-- \( \omega \): Angular frequency, the rate of change of the function argument in units of radians per second.
+- $\omega$: Angular frequency, the rate of change of the function argument in units of radians per second.

 ### Problem
 Generate exponentially growing and exponentially decaying waves in Python and plot them using Wiggles.